Halva: Italy

+Halva has become popular in Italy in recent times.
+In 2023, the artisanal confectionery laboratory The Halva Lab was established in Sassuolo, producing halva inspired by Mediterranean and Middle Eastern traditions but made without added sugars.

+Kenya

+Kenyan halva tends to have flour, sugar, honey, butter, and olive oil.
+It is generally sold in slabs, with or without nuts.

 Myanmar (Burma)

 In Myanmar (Burma), halawa (ဟလဝါ) generally refers to Pathein halawa (ပုသိမ်ဟလဝါ), a Burmese confection or mont made with glutinous rice flour, rice flour, milk, and coconut shavings originating in the Irrawaddy delta town of Pathein.
 Another popular semolina-based confection, which is known as sooji halawa in India, is called sanwin makin in Myanmar.

+Palestine

+In the West Bank, qizha (nigella sativa paste) flavored tahini halwa is traditionally made, as well as an "angel-hair" candy-floss-like variety of tahini halwa.